 i) Services like data processing, account reconciliation etc performed by a back office unit.

-ii) Basic operations carried out by a foreign enterprise before its business actually
+ii) Basic operations carried out by a foreign enterprise before its business actually commences, like:

 iii) Scientific research activities.

 iv) Providing a communications link between suppliers and customers.

 v) Relaying information through a mirror computer server for security purposes.